samshetty/population-metrics/README.md

 # Population and unemployment metrics in sqlite

-Download online census data files, create sqlite staging tables and transform the data into fact table with metrics
+Load online census data files into sqlite staging tables.
+Then transform the data into the required format of a metric with several dimensions.

 ## Getting Started